-- 4.1.7 In the photo-interpretation, the contractor will be committed to use the complete series of images delivered according to the agreed acquisition schedule.
+- 4.1.7 The Commission may also supply radar images (RADARSAT7) to complement or replace optical data at the request of the Administration in the regions (and/or seasons) where optical acquisitions are most difficult (in general above 50 degrees north or in winter8).
+For the radar series of images meant to discriminate winter crops (e.g. typically a May, June July series), in case of successful acquisition of the first spring optical image, the radar images not yet acquired at this date will be cancelled.
+For all sites receiving more than one radar image, the contractor will be committed to process all the radar images received and return the processed data at the end of the campaign.
+All tenderers requiring radar data have to demonstrate their ability to use such images. - 4.1.8 In the photo-interpretation, the contractor will be committed to use the complete series of images delivered according to the agreed acquisition schedule.
 The exclusive use of radar images will not be accepted if good optical images are also available.
-The use of the radar images provided will be compulsory only if a complete diagnosis cannot be established based on optical images only. - 4.1.8 The sensors, the acquisition windows and the optimal number of images for the Member State concerned should be discussed in detail by the tenderer.
+The use of the radar images provided will be compulsory only if a complete diagnosis cannot be established based on optical images only. - 4.1.9 The sensors, the acquisition windows and the optimal number of images for the Member State concerned should be discussed in detail by the tenderer.
 He will take into account the necessary compromise between the acquisition of late images in 2005 for better discrimination of the spring sown crops, and the need to provide early results, in order to allow the Administration to carry out follow-up inspections in the field before the harvest.
-The tenderer may differentiate by region and justify a possible preference for a given sensor (e.g. Spot XI), but taking into account that a preference for one sensor may lower the statistical chances to obtain any imagery at all.
+The tenderer may differentiate by region and justify a possible preference for a given sensor (e.g. SPOT XI, exclusion of Landsat and DMC), but taking into account that a preference for one sensor may lower the statistical chances to obtain any imagery at all.
 The Commission will evaluate the justification and try to satisfy this preference, taking into account the acquisitions already made, availability of actual imagery, and programming feasibility.